 Will I be warned before cancellation happens?

 Every driver gets five days' notice if they need to leave us.
 This gives them time to cancel their policy voluntarily and secure insurance elsewhere.
+We'll send an email, which typically include details such as the date, time, and the location of the recorded event.

 We try to provide warning about risky driving before it becomes a serious issue, but in the event of extremely dangerous behaviour, we will proceed straight to the five days' warning.
+Automated app messages and text notifications are sent, ensuring drivers are aware of any issues.